Skip to main content

 #

-• SSO via Authentik + Active Directory: I’m mid-way through rolling out Authentik across my services with LDAP integration to centralize login management and eventually bring this to clients who need better identity control.
+SSO via Authentik and Active Directory.
+Mid-rollout on integrating Authentik cross lab services with LDAP to centralize identity management, with the longer goal of bringing this to clients who need better access control.

-• Onboarding automation: Writing PowerShell and Bash scripts that make user setup, permissions, and device configuration less of a chore and more of a one-click process.
+Onboarding automation.
+Writing PowerShell and Bash scripts to make user setup, permissions, and device configuration a one-step process instead of a checklist.

-• Proxmox + TrueNAS workflows: Working on making the two coexist more elegantly for lab backups and shared storage across VMs and containers.
+Proxmox and TrueNAS workflows.
+Working on tighter integration between the two for shared storage and backup consistency across VMs and containers.

 ⚙️ Tools I Really Like